Window Replacement Cost in Portland, ME: 2026 Local Guide

 Window TypeCost Per Window (installed) (Portland)Lifespan

-Prices reflect Portland's local labor market (above the national average).
+Prices reflect Portland's local labor market (near the national average).
 Get itemized quotes from licensed local contractors for project-specific accuracy.

 💰 Financing Available Many homeowners finance this project.
 Check monthly payment options — no impact to your credit score.